cc-hpc-itwm/tarantella/docs/source/tutorials.rst

   * each device will apply the same set of transformations to its imput samples as specified in the ``input_fn`` function.

+The advantage of using the *automatic dataset distribution* mechanism of Tarantella is that users can reason about their I/O pipeline without taking care of the details about how to distribute it.
+Note however, that the batch size has to be a multiple of the number of ranks, so that it can be efficiently divided into micro-batches.

 Before starting the training, the model is compiled to use a standard Keras optimizer and loss.